Updated: May 31

 2. Jumping the queue - who cares

 People will jump the queues everywhere, right in front of you when you are about to order your cup of coffee, when you are about to pay for a loaf of bread or pretty much anywhere else where payment and queuing is required...
 Such behaviour has it's origins though.
-In Soviet Georgia (and anywhere else in the Soviet Union), the Communist government deliberately kept creating shortage of pretty much everything, which meant everything was sold on a first come first served basis, so if you were late, and did not forcefully jump the queue you simply did not get your share of allocated butter and milk!
+In Soviet Georgia (and anywhere else in the Soviet Union), the Communist government deliberately kept creating shortages of pretty much everything, which meant everything was sold on a first come first served basis, so if you were late, and did not forcefully jump the queue you simply did not get your share of allocated butter and milk!
 True!
 I guess it takes more than one generation to unroot the habit, all I can say is, communism you bastard!
 In the meantime, do not despair, if anyone tries to jump the line in front of you, do what I do, have a micro fight and force your way forward, nobody will mind. :)

 3. Taxi drivers - in old cars